Luka Jovic joins Real Madrid: Striker seals €70m switch from Eintracht Frankfurt on six-year contract | Goal.com

 The Bundesliga outfit took up a purchase option in the loan agreement which saw him star for them across a two-season stay from Benfica.

-An immediate profit has been made, although those in Germany are disappointed to be bidding farewell to a player they could not block the career progress of.
+An immediate profit has been made, although those in Germany are disappointed to be bidding farewell to the player who impressed so much during his time in the Bundesliga.

 Frankfurt’s sporting director Fredi Bobic has said: "Luka Jovic is a big loss for us.